 "I know I am but summer to your heart, and not the full four seasons of the year." ~ Edna St. Vincent Millay.

-As I was looking through my old blog posts, I remembered this painting from last year.
-Now that the seasons are changing, I thought this forlorn looking woman would be suitable for this week's Throwback Thursday publication.
-Don't we all feel this way when we say goodbye to summer?
+Looking through my old blog posts, I found this painting from 2017.
+Now that the seasons are changing, I thought a forlorn face would be suitable for this week's Throwback Thursday art.

 "Only summer to your heart" 12 X 9 mixed media painting on Fabriano Hot Press watercolour paper.

 New strategies with watercolour

-I forced myself to walk away before applying more watercolour to the paper.
+Lesson number one: walk away before applying more watercolour to the paper.
 The paper can absorb only so much water before it begins to act in unusual ways.
 By unusual, I mean, pilling, shredding, and ultimately leading to a big mess!
 Adding more water on top of still damp paper can result in unwanted blooms.
 Sometimes, blooms are needed for a desired effect, but in this painting, I was trying to avoid them.
 With too much water, paper becomes saturated, and then nothing more can be done in that area.

 Learning from other artists...

 For example, with this painting, I learned to use a straw to "push" the watercolour into streaks, a very unusual effect, and to apply coloured pencils in areas where I want to bump up the colour a few notches.
 I love the effects of both techniques which can be transferred to other projects, eventually.

 The learning never ends and I am trying to catch up to so many years when I feel I should have been painting, but just didn't have the time.